 24 days left to support Your International Journalism Festival 2014 crowdfunding initiative.
 You can donate 10 euro or more.
 More than 500 people did it.
 The festival is the largest media event in Europe.
 It is an open invitation to listen to, learn from and network with the best of world journalism.
 Informality and accessibility … Continue reading Support #IJF14, 24 days left

 This legend [grav deg ned I tide] on my t-shirt is really quite nice.
 It’s from the Norwegian journalist association SKUP and it says, dig down in time.
-It’s a reference to the snowfalls in Norway — that if you’re up in the mountains and there’s a lot of snow, you’ve got to dig down … Continue reading Dig down in time
+It’s a reference to the snowfalls in Norway -- that if you’re up in the mountains and there’s a lot of snow, you’ve got to dig down … Continue reading Dig down in time

 Isn't it cool?
 Bright 33 | B R I G H T.

-So if you take Wikipedia as a kind of unit, all of Wikipedia, the whole project–every page, every edit, every talk page, every line of code, in every language that Wikipedia exists in–that represents something like the cumulation of 100 million hours of human thought.
+So if you take Wikipedia as a kind of unit, all of Wikipedia, the whole project--every page, every edit, every talk page, every line of code, in every language that Wikipedia exists in--that represents something like the cumulation of 100 million hours of human thought.
 I worked this out with Martin Wattenberg at IBM; it's … Continue reading Wikipedia and television